 Just as a note, I was determined to not over pack.
-I simply accepted the risk that I may not having something I need.
+I simply accepted the risk that I may not have something I need.
 If that’s the case, my logic was that the consequences would only last for 12 hours.
 I made sure I had all the required items, a small select additional items, and resisted all desires to add anything else.

 Bricks – Securing is key!

 The bricks themselves were nothing fancy here.
 I just grabbed 6 bricks form lowes and wrapped them in duct tape.
 However, I benefited GREATLY from making them as snug, high, and secure as possible.